ExpHP/rsp2/doc/conventions.md

         Labels: ["0a", "0b", "1a", "1b", "2a", "2b", "3a", "3b"]
  ```

 `Fractional z` is in units of the supercell lattice.
 This supercell has 4 equivalent cells along Z, giving it a translational symmetry operator with vector `(0, 0, 0.25)`.
-The permutation of this operator is `perm = [2, 3, 4, 5, 6, 7, 0, 1]`, and the depermutation is `deperm = [6, 7, 0, 1, 2, 3, 4, 5]`.
+The copermutation of this operator is `coperm = [2, 3, 4, 5, 6, 7, 0, 1]`, and the depermutation is `deperm = [6, 7, 0, 1, 2, 3, 4, 5]`.

 Both of these permutations can be used to create a structure where the each label appears to have been displaced by a vector of `(0, 0, 0.25)`.
-You can **apply `perm` to the coordinates:** (leaving metadata untouched)
+You can **apply `coperm` to the coordinates:** (leaving metadata untouched)

 ```
   Fractional z: [0.26, 0.27, 0.51, 0.52, 0.76, 0.77, 0.01, 0.02]